 6. Does a Crown protect the underlying tooth from decay and or gum disease?

 No!
 It does not, and this is a common misconception that people have.
 Hence it’s important to brush and floss the crowned tooth just as you would any normal tooth especially around the gum line.

-7. Will I need to get a root canal for getting a Crown?
+7. Will I need to get a root canal for getting a Dental Crown in Mumbai?

 No!
 Root canals are not required to place a crown but all teeth that have undergone root canal treatment should be crowned.

 8. Is there an alternative to a Crown?

 Yes, but only for a front tooth – A dental veneer may be an alternative to having a front tooth crown.

 9. What types of Dental Crowns are available in Mumbai?

 Crowns are made of a variety of materials and new materials are being introduced all the time.
 Here are some of the options available at present:-

 - Metals used in crowns include alloys that have a higher content of gold or platinum, or base – metal alloys (for example, cobalt –chromium and nickel – chromium alloys).
 Metal crowns withstand biting and chewing forces well and probably last the longest in terms of wear down.
 Also, metal crowns rarely chip or break.
 The metallic colour is the main drawback.
 Metal crowns are a good choice for out of sight molars.
 Stainless steel crowns are prefabricated crowns that are used on permanent teeth.
 The crown covers the entire tooth and protects it from further decay.
 Stainless steel crowns are more cost-effective than custom made crowns and prophylactic dental care needed to protect a tooth without a crown.